 Make the time to understand fully all about student loans and what other financial aid there is available.
 A student loan may sound straightforward, but there are a lot of potential options that you can also consider.

-Many students graduate and have a number of different loans from various lenders as well as from the federal government and private lenders.
+Many students graduate and have a number of different bad credit loans from direct lenders as well as from the federal government.
 You need to make up your mind about which loan best suits your situation.

 Paying Off Student Loans While Still in College